MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-2020preview.md

 You may experience various graphics and user interface issues if you install the Preview Build, but do not immediately install the required firmware updates afterward.
 Microsoft plans to fix these issues in the release build of Windows 10 Team 2020 Update.

-### Surface Hub 84-inch: graphics and user interface issues
+### Resolved: Surface Hub 84-inch: graphics and user interface issues

+This issue is resolved in Public Preview Build 19041.396.20200725-1700 and greater.
+Please ensure that you have taken all Windows Updates.

 You may experience various graphics and user interface issues if you install the Preview Build on a first-generation Surface Hub 84-inch device.
 The Surface Hub 84-inch will be supported in the final release of Windows 10 Team 2020 Update.